Check out all the documents you might need for your next home loan so that you can ace the process and get financed fast.

 So, what are these disclosures?
 Here are some of the most important to name a few:

 Keep in mind that upon signing these disclosures, you give the lender permission to collect sensitive information about yourself.
-These details include those about your credit history, finances, and employment among many others.
+These details include those about your credit history, finances,taxes, identity and employment among many others.

 As soon as you've provided everything, the lender starts processing your loan application.
-From here, the broker or loan officer may require you to submit more documents needed for a mortgage depending on the quality of the items initially provided.
+From here, the broker or loan officer may require you to submit more documents needed for a mortgage depending on the quality of the items initially provided and your specific situation and loan request.

 Pro Tip: When providing paperwork for a mortgage ALWAYS include every page, even if that page is blank.